jmaillot/azure-terraform/README.md

 ## 📝 Pre-requisites checklist

-Before we get started, make sure you have those requirements.
+Before we get started with the resources deployment, make sure you have those requirements.

 - [ ] You have an Azure Contributor Account
 - [ ] You have the Service Principal AppId
 - [ ] You have the Service Principal Password
 - [ ] You have the Tenant id

-[!IMPORTANT]
+> [!IMPORTANT]
-Those are required information for your deployment to succeed.
+> Those are required information for your deployment to succeed.

 ## :rocket: Basic Terraform commands you will need in the modules